-A creamy decadent dark chocolate panna cotta, topped with candied blood oranges.
-An elegant finish to your special dinner.
-20 minutes of hands on time, 6 hours of refrigeration.
-Can be made ahead.
+Creamy decadent Dark Chocolate Panna Cotta ( vegan-adaptable) topped with optional candied blood oranges.
+An elegant finish to your special dinner with 20 minutes of hands-on time, 6 hours of refrigeration time.
+Can be made three days ahead.

 - 1/8–1/4 cup sugar

 - 2 teaspoons vanilla or coffee-flavored Liquor

 - 2 1/2 teaspoons gelatin (or 1 1/4 teaspoons agar agar)

 - 1/4 cup water or fresh blood orange juice